Roger Bennett (journalist): Wayne Rooney podcast

 After Wayne Rooney filmed a Men in Blazers Special with Bennett, the duo went on to tape a regular monthly podcast, The Wayne Rooney Podcast whilst Rooney was in the United States.

 HBO podcasts

 In July 2020, Bennett produced and hosted an eight-part podcast series for HBO.
 Airing weekly, each episode featured an interview between Bennett and a member of the cast of Succession discussing the series in anticipation of its third season.

 In September 2021, Bennett and HBO announced The Band of Brothers Podcast, a 12-part interview series in honor of the 20th anniversary of Band of Brothers.
 Episodes featured interviews with cast and crew members, including Tom Hanks, Damian Lewis, and Ron Livingston.

 World Corrupt

-In October 2022, Bennett partnered with Tommy Vietor of Crooked Media to produce a six-part podcast series tackling the corruption and human rights controversies surrounding the 2022 World Cup in Qatar.
+In October 2022, Bennett partnered with Tommy Vietor of Crooked Media to produce a seven-part podcast series tackling the corruption and human rights controversies surrounding the 2022 World Cup in Qatar.